Christoph Schönborn: Response to the sex abuse scandal

 In May 2010 Schönborn told the Austrian Catholic news agency Kathpress, "the days of cover-up are over.
-For a long while the Church's principle of forgiveness was falsely interpreted and was in favour of those responsible and not the victims," while praising Pope Benedict XVI for having pushed for sex abuse inquiries when he was a Cardinal.
-Schönborn has earned much recognition for his handling of the abuse scandal surrounding his predecessor as Vienna Archbishop Hans Hermann Groër, who was removed from office in 1995.
-In 1998, Schönborn publicly confirmed that he believed in the allegations against Groër.
-In 2010, he explained that the future Pope Benedict XVI had long pressed for a full investigation of the case, but met resistance in the Vatican at the time.
+For a long while the Church's principle of forgiveness was falsely interpreted and was in favour of those responsible and not the victims," while praising Pope Benedict XVI for having pushed for sex abuse inquiries when he was a cardinal.
+Schönborn has earned much recognition for his handling of the abuse scandal surrounding his predecessor as Vienna Archbishop Hans Hermann Groër, who stepped down from office in 1995.
+In 1998, Schönborn publicly confirmed that he believed the allegations against Groër.
+In 2010, he explained that the future Pope Benedict XVI had long pressed for a full investigation of the case, but had met with resistance.
 A sex abuse victims group named him as one of two promising cardinals they saw as good candidates for the papacy in 2013.

 Gerhard Wagner controversy

 In January 2009, Gerhard Maria Wagner was appointed by Pope Benedict XVI, without consultation with the Austrian bishops' conference, as an auxiliary bishop of Linz, Austria.
 Wagner was known for highly conservative views, in particular for blaming the Hurricane Katrina on the sins of the New Orleans' homosexuals and abortionists.
-Wagner's appointment generated widespread protests in Austria and a boycott by many priests of the Linz diocese.
+Wagner's appointment generated protests in Austria and a boycott by many priests of the Linz diocese.
 Schönborn quickly joined the public criticism of the appointment.
-Schönborn made an emergency trip to Rome and in mid-February 2009 Wagner was thus persuaded to resign his post at Linz.
+He made an emergency trip to Rome and in mid-February 2009, Wagner was persuaded to not present himself for episcopal ordination.